Safety on the Fly:

 We define the robust policy value function equivalent of the above introduced value function as

-More details can be found in Finite-Time Approximation (of Infinite Time), Sampling-based Approximation (of Worst-Case Disturbance) or in the paper.
+More details can be found in the paper.

 Simulation Experiments